 In the next stage of the process, use the green brush to restore any details erased by mistake or the red brush to remove background leftovers.
 Click the Next button.
 Drag the Blur Edge slider if you want to adjust the edges’ softness and the Extend Edge slider to make them wider or narrower.

 Adjust the object edges to provide a smoother blend

 Step 5.
 Add a Christmas Background to the Photo

 When your photo with a transparent background is ready, click the Select Background Image button.
-Here upload а Christmas scenery from your PC library and use it as a new background.
+Here upload а Christmas scenery from your PC or Mac library and use it as a new background.
 Then hit Apply.
 Adapt the object’s colors to the background with the corresponding slider to make your image look organic.